 - Emerson Sensi Wi-Fi Thermostat for Smart Home, DIY Version, Works with Alexa, Energy Star Certified: We have this smart thermostat and it is affordable and easy to use.
 I love being able to control it from the app, whether I don’t want to get out of bed to turn the heat up, or we adjust the temperature remotely when we are out of town.
 Other smart thermometers here.

 Ring doorbell: ($99+) This thing has changed my life.
-I love knowing who is at the door, whether I actually need to answer it, and being able to speak to the person without opening the door (and it’s all recorded!).
+I love knowing who is at the door and being able to speak to the person without opening the door (and it’s all recorded!).
 I don’t worry about packages being stolen and not knowing, and I don’t worry about whether people are coming near our house at night or while we are gone.
 They also offer floodlights and other stick up camera options for those who don’t want a doorbell.
 These don’t need to be hardwired, but you do have to charge the battery occasionally or so if its not.
+Note: we recently upgraded to the Ring Doorbell 2 to get a higher quality HD video.
+It’s worth waiting for a deal if you want video that is more clear.
 There are other brands of video doorbells, but Ring is the only one I’m familiar enough with to recommend.

-- Fire TV Stick 4K with all-new Alexa Voice Remote, streaming media player
+- Fire TV Stick 4K with Alexa Voice Remote, streaming media player

-- Roku media streaming: There are a variety of options for Roku systems, but they are generally easy to set up and use (ie. my parents can)
+- Roku media streaming: There are a variety of options for Roku systems, but they are generally easy to set up and use (ie. my parents can use this)

 Robot vacuum: While robot vacuums don’t completely replace using a regular vacuum (as they can miss spots and don’t always have as strong of suction), they can definitely reduce the frequency that they’ll need to drag out the heavy vacuum to clean the house.
 I’m a true believer in these after using one at a rental during a beach vacation (hello, tracked in sand!) and now at home with our dog.
 Robot vacuums have a variety of features that you’ll want to consider, like whether they have a remote or can be controlled with an app, and if they have a cliff sensor that keeps them from falling down stairs.
 These range in price, but all have 4+ stars.
 While can’t say which is the best robot vacuum, these should all be good options and are affordable robot vacuums.